Imagine all 26 elementary schools excited about reading the same book together at the same time!

 One Richmond, One Book will deliver fun, educational, and engaging literacy based activities for all the children of Richmond.

-In October, students, families, and schools read Friendship According to Humphrey, by Betty G. Birney.
+In October, students, students, families, and schools will read The Lemonade Crime, by Jacqueline Davies.

 If you would like to be a community partner, sponsor, or participant in One Richmond, One Book, please contact: